tgreiser/victr-template/README.md

     * site/ - everything lives here
     * site/app.yaml - appengine configuration file for your site generator
     * site/themes/ - make one or more directories here to hold your themes.
-DO NOT USE "simple", make a copy if you must.
+Use the same name as your cloud storage bucket (probably also your domain name).

 ### Updating